Charles1625/crop-production-ontology/README.md

 The sharing of this project through GitHub allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues (see the menu), or may make a more hands-on contribution.

 >Those wishing to do the latter will need to be, or become familiar with the [GitHub process](https://github.com/firstcontributions/first-contributions) and [Markdown](https://www.markdownguide.org/getting-started/).
-Additionally, [PlantUML](https://plantuml.com/) is needed to modify, or contribute UML diagrams.
+[PlantUML](https://plantuml.com/) will be helpful to those wishing to modify, or contribute UML diagrams.

 Collaboration is needed both to improve and extend what is currently presented.

 ## Output
 The output of this project will be:
 - A formal description of terms and how they relate to each other, expressed as a Model built using the Unified Modeling Language (UML).
-- A machine readable [Schema](https://github.com/Charles1625/crop-production-ontology/blob/main/Schema/Readme.md) based on the Model, against which datasets can be standardised so that they can be combined.
+- A machine readable [Schema](Schema/Readme.md) based on the Model, against which datasets can be standardised so that they can be combined.

 ## Scope